erjosito/azure-networking-lab/README.md

 }
 </pre>

-**Note:** this command needs to be issued from your machine, outside of the putty window

-**Step 3.** If you go back to the SSH window and restart the ping, you will notice that after some seconds (the time it takes Azure to program the routes you just configured in the NICs of the VMs) ping will stop working, because traffic is going through the firewalls now, configured to drop ICMP packets.
+**Step 3.** If you go back to the terminal with the SSH connection to the  jump host and restart the ping, you will notice that after some seconds (the time it takes Azure to program the routes you just configured in the NICs of the VMs) ping will stop working, because traffic is going through the firewalls now, configured to drop ICMP packets.

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ping 10.1.1.4</b>